Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Model setup

 where $x_0=\sqrt{r_0}$, $r_0$ is the radius of the innermost stable circular orbit (ISCO), and $l_1, l_2,$ and $l_3$ are the roots of the cubic equation $l^3 - 3l + 2a=0$, the explicit forms of the roots can be found in \cite[][see Eq.
 14]{Page-Thorne1974}.
 To completely describe the initial condition, we also need to supply the initial azimuthal velocity along with the density distribution, which is given as follows \citep{Dihingia-etal2021},

 where

-Here, $\Gamma^\alpha_{\beta\gamma}$ and $g_{\mu\nu}$ are the non-zero components of the Christoffel symbols and of metric around the Kerr black hole, respectively.
+Here, $\Gamma^\alpha_{\beta\gamma}$ and $g_{\mu\nu}$ are the non-zero components of the Christoffel symbols and the metric around the Kerr black hole, respectively.
 Note that we use Modified Kerr-Schild (MKS) coordinates to solve the GRMHD equations.
-Accordingly, the initial conditions are transformed from BL coordinates to MKS coordinates correctly before supplying to the simulation models.
+Accordingly, the initial conditions are transformed from BL coordinates to MKS coordinates correctly before being supplied to the simulation models.
+Explicit transformation equations can be found in \cite{McKinney-Gammie2004, Porth-etal2017}.